Juno and the Paycock

 Meanwhile here I was having to unlearn that fake accent and start learning another one to play poor crippled Johnny Boyle.
 Luckily I didn’t have a lot to say, though I managed to get two good laughs during the course of the run, one inappropriate and the other rather cheeky, but it was a dour enough play and I felt the thing could so with a bit of leavening.
 The inappropriate one came when my mother was ushering me to bed behind the curtain.
 I had on these great authentic period hobnail boots, and as I went to climb up on the bed the combination of these nails and the rake of the Little Theatre stage nearly sent me skidding down towards the stalls.
 My hidden hand jerked involuntarily inside my trousers (see above) which must have looked hugely suspicious to any audience member focused on my flies at that point.
 The naughty laugh came when tea was being handed round to the family.
 I was standing upstage looking morose and someone handed me a saucer with my cup of tea on it.
 I stood there with my only viable hand fully occupied, looking in disbelief after the person who served me, so much as to say “How the hell do you expect me to drink this?”
 All right, so it’s not quite The Blood Donor, but I think the people who noticed it enjoyed the moment.

 I should also pay tribute to the crew for trying to ease my sufferings on stage.
 At one point – I think it was shortly before I get dragged out to be executed or something (it was a very political play and I’m a bit vague on the details now) – I had to stand for a while by the fire stage left gazing sadly into the flames.
-Though masked from the audience, it was open into the wings (the red glow created by a heating lamp), and as I hunched there reflecting on fallen friends and lost comrades, a few members of the stage crew held up a hastily assembled montage of two models from page 3 of the Sun to try and cheer me up and remind me that life wasn’t so bad after all.
+Though masked from the audience, it was open into the wings (the warm glow created by a red bulb), and as I hunched there reflecting on fallen friends and lost comrades, a few members of the stage crew held up a hastily assembled montage of two models from page 3 of the Sun to try and cheer me up and remind me that life wasn’t so bad after all.
 Actually, the bastards were just trying to make me corpse and ruin the mood, but by now I was far too practised a thesp to succumb to such crude tricks as this.
 I simply gave my scrotum a quick tweak with my concealed hand and that was quite enough to refocus my thoughts, and even bring a genuine tear to my eye.
 But it was a nice gesture all the same and I made sure to thank them within an inch of their lives once the curtain had fallen.

 The actual artwork the stage crew made available to me to help ease my sufferings as I stood staring one-handed into the fake fire.
 It almost worked.
+I think the one on the right might be either Jilly Johnson or Nina Carter.
+It’s awful when you forget the name of a girl whose been kind enough to show you her breasts.
+(Probably even worse if you call her by the wrong name.
+I wish I’d made a note at the time.)

 Previous